brentfraser/geotabloid/README.rst

     $ docker-compose -f local.yml run --rm django python manage.py loaddata profiles/fixtures/minimal.json

-Now, open your browser and point it to http://localhost:8000/profiles/myprofiles/ You should see a page like this:
+Now, open your browser and point it to http://localhost:8000/profiles/myprofiles/ or if you want to access it from a different computer, use http://<my server ip address>:8000/profiles/myprofiles/

+You should see a page like this:

 ::